antoniosasaki/NLP-Gender-Classifier/README.md

 ### Appendix 1: the meaning of ’ambigu’ in the data frame
-It is also possible to understand the meaning of ’ambigu’, that appears in the gender column, not signifying non-binary gender but rather imprecision from the census collector in defining the individual’s gender.
+It is also possible to understand the meaning of ’ambigu’, that appears in the gender column, not signifying non-binary gender (as we assumed) but rather imprecision from the census collector in defining the individual’s gender.
 In this case, we could discard this information and would have a prediction model with only two genders, which would be much more straightforward.
 In this case, it is highly likely that the model would be entirely based on the probability estimator, and its scoring and accuracy measures would easily reach 100%.
-For these reasons, it is more challenging to interpret these data as motivating the existence of a third gender that can be understood and identified by our classifier, which was the scenario we assumed.